alexholehouse/unpack/README.md

 A simple tool to make unpacking your compressed files simpler!

-NOTE - This is a tool for *nix (tested on Ubuntu but should work fine in most Linux distros) for users who ruddy love the command line.
+NOTE - This is a tool for *nix (tested on Ubuntu but should work fine in most Linux distros as well as OSX) for users who ruddy love the command line.
 If you don't understand most/all of this markdown file then it's probably not for you :-)